-Accounting for GHG emissions from livestock enteric fermentation is required when livestock would be present in the baseline scenario.
+Estimates of enteric CH4 and manure and urine N2O emissions are restricted to rangeland/pasture manure systems where manure is left unmanaged once deposited by livestock per the Applicability Conditions in Section 1.2.
+Accounting for GHG emissions from livestock enteric fermentation and waste is required when livestock would be present in the baseline scenario.
 In some areas, it is common practice for livestock to graze cultivated fields in the winter or to graze stover following harvest.
 It must be shown at time of validation that:1) winter grazing is common practice in the region as part of the baseline crop management scenario, per the requirements in section 3.1.2, and 2) winter grazing is feasible and likely at the specific project location because cattle are already present or have been present in the project area41 or LCA area.

 Estimates of enteric CH4 emissions are restricted to rangeland/pasture manure systems where manure is left unmanaged once deposited by livestock per the Applicability Conditions in Section 1.2.
 It is recognized that in Grassland ecosystems, the net contribution of livestock in the system may be net GHG sequestration (Liebig et al. 2010).
 Any stimulation to vegetation growth from soil nutrient amendments, grazing and/or natural manure management, present from pre-project conditions/practices, are assumed to be captured through the model parameterization of soil and biomass carbon pools in the project scenario.
-Any net sequestration benefits from these activities in the project scenario are conservatively excluded from this methodology but could be eligible for ERTs under a separate but complimentary Grazing Land and Livestock Management methodology.
+Any net sequestration benefits from these activities in the project baseline scenario are conservatively excluded from this methodology-but could be eligible for ERTs under a separate but complimentary Grazing Land and Livestock Management methodology.
 Manure deposited by livestock present in the project scenario shall be accounted for in Soil Nitrogen Emissions, Section 6.1.4 Soil Nitrogen Emissions.

-Baseline emissions from livestock due to enteric fermentation shall be calculated for each Participant Field in the Project Area according to Equation 15 and 16.
+Baseline emissions from livestock due to enteric fermentation and deposited waste shall be calculated for each Participant Field in the Project Area according to Equation 15, -and 16 and 2942.